 When we are done, instead of backtracking to the trail head closer to the toilets, we push the bikes up the hill finding an entry to the cross country Blue cruiser trail.
 This time around, I am prepared with a GPS map from Strava to assist us in completing the 5.78 km loop trail.

 The trail snakes and gives us a longish ride around the mountain bike park, it is steep on the ascent as well as some of the descending sections.
 Beginning the downhill we are treated to a couple of fun and quick berms.
 The ground on the trail is constantly changing but is mostly dominated with rocks of all sorts and well developed ruts.
+The trails are not groomed but that is what makes it refreshingly fun.
 You could say it is a good trail to develop the skill of ‘pick your line’.
 The straight semi smooth sections feel fast and a couple of times I’m surprised at the speed I gain on what my eyes deceive me into thinking is a flat surface.
 It’s all good fun in the Australian bush.